Phytoncide: Occurrence

-General effect on environment
+Uses

+Environment

-Regarding how phytoncides affect a plant's immunity, for example, 1 hectare of pine forest will release approximately 5 kg of volatile phytoncides into the atmosphere in one day, reducing the amount of microflora in the air and essentially sterilizing the atmosphere among the forest, containing only about 200-300 bacterial cells/m^{3}.
-This effect is found more commonly in coniferous forests as opposed to deciduous.
+One hectare of pine forest releases approximately 5 kg of volatile phytoncides into the atmosphere daily, reducing the population of microflora in the air and essentially sterilizing the forest atmosphere, which contains only about 200–300 bacterial cells/m^{3}.
+This effect is found more commonly in coniferous forests than deciduous forests.

-General uses
+Other

-Because of the antimicrobial properties of phytoncides, research has been done to investigate their potential use in medicine, as a plant protector in greenhouses, and in the shipping and storing of perishables such as fruits and vegetables.
+Because of the antimicrobial properties of phytoncides, research has investigated potential use in medicine, as a plant protector in greenhouses, and in the shipping and storing of perishable fruits and vegetables.

 One volatile phytoncide, sophoraflavanone G, is of particular interest due to its potential for use against methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Enterococcus bacteria.